Relintai/pandemonium_engine_docs/tutorials/3d/gi_probes.md

 Introduction
 ------------

+Note:
-.. note:: This feature is only available when using the GLES3 backend.
+ This feature is only available when using the GLES3 backend.
           `doc_baked_lightmaps` can be used as an alternative when using the GLES2 renderer.